USCGC Thetis returns home following 66-day multi-mission Caribbean Sea patrol

 |Downloads:

-This work, USCGC Thetis returns home following 66-day multi-mission Caribbean Sea patrol [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USCGC Thetis returns home following 66-day multi-mission Caribbean Sea patrol, by PO3 Kate Kilroy, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT